 South Ossetia, like Abkhazia, is very close to complete integration with Russia.
 However, you still need permission from the South Ossetian MFA to visit: see South Ossetia visa.
 If you get it, the following will be useful.
-The border with Georgia is closed, but a bribe might change things.
+The border with Georgia is closed.
 Going in from Russia is possible, but expect being harassed by the KGB on your way back into Russia.

 From republicofsouthossetia.org: Planning a vacation to South Ossetia?
 It’s a region most people don’t know anything about but it’s a great place to take in the sun and relax for a weekend.
 The culture here can’t be beat and for passport stamp collectors you can bet you’ll be the only one!